laurenhemara/laurenhemara.github.io/content/publication/hoyte-2024/index.md

 publication_types:
 - article-journal
 publication: '*XI International Symposium on Kiwifruit*'
-doi: ''
-abstract: A new genetic variant of the kiwifruit vine pathogen *Pseudomonas syringae* pv. actinidiae (Psa), the cause of bacterial canker in kiwifruit (*Actinidia* spp.), was identified in New Zealand during 2022.
+abstract: 'A new genetic variant of the kiwifruit vine pathogen *Pseudomonas syringae* pv. actinidiae (Psa), the cause of bacterial canker in kiwifruit (*Actinidia* spp.), was identified in New Zealand during 2022.
 The variant, which is missing the hopF2 effector gene, was detected as part of routine testing of Psa isolates collected from two commercial orchards in New Zealand.
 A specific PCR primer was developed and the Psa variant was tested in a